 An exit fee is a charge levied by the lender when you redeem your mortgage, either because you have finished paying it off or because you want to switch to another lender.
 The cost of an exit fee has more than quadrupled over the past decade.

-The Financial Services Authority (FSA), which regulates the mortgage industry, recently forced lenders to offer refunds to past and existing customers whose original mortgage contract states that they will pay a smaller exit fee.
+The Financial Conduct Authority (FCA), which regulates the mortgage industry, recently forced lenders to offer refunds to past and existing customers whose original mortgage contract states that they will pay a smaller exit fee.
 This means that, no matter when you redeem your mortgage, you should not have to pay a higher exit fee than the current one stated on your contract.